-The U.S. Citizenship and Immigration Services (USCIS) published a revised Form I-9 for use in verifying employment eligibility on Friday, March 8, 2013.
+The U.S. Citizenship and Immigration Services (USCIS) published a revised Form I-9 Form.
 All employers are required to complete a Form I-9 for each employee.
-You may download the new form here.

 Eligible participants are those who, as determined by the Local Workforce Investment Board, have not been earning a self-sufficient wage and are WIA enrolled.
 Eligible employers must commit to hiring participants who successfully complete their training programs.